gb-alves03/gb-alves03/README.md

 # 💫 About Me:
-📚I'm a Computer Science student, with interest for Software Engineer Back-end area.
-My goal is gain experience as a Backend developer to be a professional even more capable.<br>🌱 I’m currently learning and developing Back-end autonomous projects with Java with Spring, Microservices, Messaging and Cloud AWS.<br> 🧑🏾‍💻 I'm currently working at Santander as Software Developer Intern ♨️
+📚I'm a Computer Science student and passionate for Software Engineer area.<br>🧑🏾‍💻 I'm currently working at Santander as Software Engineer ♨️

 ## 🌐 Socials: